HydroIT/MG-MAS/README.md

 Not to use any bars (rhythmic beats) also minimizes the chance of getting a well-hearted song.
 But to introduce this (and of course many others) would cost quite a bit time and explode the workload.

-As we figured out, the best value for the length of the Markov chain is around 6.
+Second, as we figured out, the best value for the length of the Markov chain is around 6.